 - Most stores were 2400 square feet in size or less and did not sell gasoline.

-- Monthly average sales volume of $25,000 was considered good at many stores.
+- The monthly average sales volume of $25,000 was considered good at many stores.

 - Daily sales generated a daily bank deposit of maybe $700 mostly in cash.